 Oh, right.
 There’s a third group.

 The one-click publishers.
 The ones who use AI-generated content with zero edits.
-The pandemonium publishers who should be banished to the eighth circle of hell ?
+These pandemonium publishers belong in the eighth circle of hell.

 Okay, that got a bit dark.
 Anywaaayysss…